by Andrew Guilfoyle & Adam Shapiro & Zachary Schwartz

 Unfortunately, as Joe came to realize, the pending income tax changes will diminish some the tax advantages practitioners have come to take for granted in life insurance and annuity products.

-This article is reprinted from the June/July 2015 CPA Magazine with permission from the Chartered Professional Accountants of Canada, Toronto, Canada.
+Reprinted from CPA Magazine, December 2015, with permission of the Chartered Professional Accountants of Canada, Toronto, Canada.

-Any changes to the original material are the sole responsibility of the publisher and have not been reviewed or endorsed by the Chartered Professional Accountants of Canada.
+Any changes to the original material is the responsibility of EPR Canada Group Inc. and have not been reviewed or endorsed by the Chartered Professional Accountants of Canada.